kuhumcst/texton/INSTALL.md

   * Bracmat (as JNI - Java Native Interface)
   * texton - Java part
    This is the central hub in the Text Tonsorium.
-It communicates with the user via a browser and communicates with the tools using HTTP `GET` or `POST` requests.
+It communicates with the user via a browser and communicates with the tools using HTTP 'GET' or 'POST' requests.
   * texton - Bracmat part (this repo)
   * linguistic resources
   * proxy settings